comit/sonoff-bridge/MQTT-Overview.md

 <style type="text/css"> .codehilite {padding: 5px 15px;  background: #e0e0e0; } </style>

 ## Configuring MQTT
-MQTT settings can be initally setup in the web interface and thereafter configured by commands
+MQTT settings can be initially setup in the web interface and thereafter configured by commands.
 ### Enable MQTT
 Enable MQTT with the tickbox under Configuration -> Configuration Other

 ### Configure MQTT Settings
 Once enabled MQTT can be configured at Configuration -> Configure MQTT.
-The following limits apply:
+Note: that by default firmware will search for an MQTT broker using mDNS by searching for a tcp record mqtt.local.

 |Field|Size|Notes
 |---|---|---